umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

 ### Migrating from Umbraco 7

-The import and export feature is available from Deploy 4.9 (which supports Umbraco 8), 10.3, 12.1 and 13.0.
+The import and export feature is available for Umbraco Deploy supporting Umbraco 8 and above.
 It's not been ported back to Umbraco 7, hence you can't trigger an export from there in the same way.

-We can use this feature to help migrate from Umbraco 7 to a supported major version.
+We can however use this feature to help migrate from Umbraco 7 to a supported major version.
 It requires additional logic added to the Deploy Contrib project.

 #### Exporting Umbraco 7 content and schema